lkiesow/leihs-wiki/Availability.md

      * But what about: `status = 'approved' AND item_id IS NOT NULL` ???

 They are sorted as follows:
-1. `start_date ASC`
-2. `end_date ASC`
-3. `created_at ASC`
+* `created_at ASC`

 ***This order has impact on the outcome of the computation of the available quantities across entitlement groups.
-This means that in case of a conflict (overbooking), reservations of users starting sooner and lasting shorter are prioritized over those created sooner (see soft overbooking example; model's timeline; unavailable/not guaranteed item line).***
+In case of a conflict (overbooking), reservations of users created sooner are prioritised higher (see soft overbooking example; model's timeline; unavailable/not guaranteed item line).***

 #### Changes of available quantities